Revised Annex 1, EudraLex Volume 4: Deadline to Comply: August 2023

 We offer the following approach supported by our experts:

 1. Use ProPharma’s proprietary questionnaire together in an expert scrum.
 During this efficient session compliance with the New Annex 1 will be reviewed.
-This comprehensive and structured exercise will identify any gap ahead of the August 2023 deadline.
+This comprehensive and structured exercise will help to identify any gap ahead of the August 2023 deadline.

 Contact Us